craftercms/docs/source/reference/modules/studio/configuration/rte-configuration.rst

    Please note that TinyMCE gives this warning when allowing script elements (<script />):

-      ..
-Warning:: Allowing script elements (<script>) in TinyMCE exposes users to cross-site scripting (XSS) attacks.
+      .. warning:: Allowing script elements (<script>) in TinyMCE exposes users to cross-site scripting (XSS) attacks.

 """""""""""""""""""""""""""""""""
 Example allowing a custom element
 """""""""""""""""""""""""""""""""
 You can also add custom elements to the rule set and can be done by simply adding the custom tag to ``extended_valid_elements``.
 Let's take a look at an example of adding the tag  ``mycustomtag`` to the rule set.

 .. note:: Case sensitive custom elements are not supported in TinyMCE 5.
 Remember to **use only lowercase for custom elements** (e.g. ``myattr`` is supported but *myAttr* is not supported).

 1. Open the RTE configuration file in Studio by opening the **Sidebar**, then click on |projectTools| -> *Configuration* -> *User Interface Configuration* then scroll down to the ``craftercms.components.TinyMCE`` widget section